Do you work night or graveyard shifts? Do you get enough spare time to engage in activities other than work and sleep?

 What is Shift Work Sleep Disorder (SWSD)?
 How Many People in the US Suffer from this Condition?

 Shift work sleep disorder (SWSD) is a circadian rhythm sleep disorder observed commonly amongst people who work through the early morning hours, typically covering the period between midnight and 8 a.m.

 Insomnia and excessive sleepiness are the two main symptoms of this condition.
 Usually, a person suffering from shift work sleep disorder (SWSD) feels drowsy during his/her work hours and fails to fall asleep during the off hours.

-According to a stat by NationalSleepFoundation, in the US, almost 10 percent of night and rotating shift workers are troubled by shift work disorder.
+According to research, in the US, almost 10 percent of night and rotating shift workers are troubled by shift work disorder.
 Plus, 25-30 percent of night workers have agreed to experience symptoms of excessive sleepiness or insomnia.
 There is another stat that says 15 percent of the US workforce work either at night or on rotating shifts.

 Keeping in mind the Population of the United States in 2019, we calculated the number of people showing symptoms of shift work sleep disorder (SWSD).
 It comes to 14 million (out of a total of 329.06 million), the number is shocking.
 Also, the fact that shift work sleep disorder (SWSD) is, for the most part, not often formally diagnosed makes the estimated number seem meager.

 Diagnosis of Shift Work Sleep Disorder (SWSD)

 It is common for someone who works at unusual hours to feel a bit uneasy and apprehensive sometimes.
 This does not indicate shift work sleep disorder (SWSD).
 70-80 percent of the population who work at night or on rotating shifts do not complain of experiencing insomnia in off-hours or feeling excessively sleepy during work hours.